-Also known as the Island of Ghosts, Poveglia Island is one of the haunted places with the most horrific history on this list.
+Also known as the Island of Ghosts, Poveglia Island is one of the places with the most horrific history on this list.
 Measuring approximately 6.8 hectares, the island is 10 minutes away from St. Mark’s Square in Venice, Italy.
 It has served as a burial ground.
 In the 1920s, it was home to a mental asylum that was under the administration of a deranged doctor who performed cruel experiments on the patients.

 To fight the plague that caused numerous deaths since the 1300s, the people of Italy came up with a solution to isolate those showing any symptoms of the Black Death or facing mental or physical issues.
 “Patients” were forcefully sent to the island and left to die.

-According to reports, around 1,60,000 ill people were burned here to curb the spread of the disease.
+According to reports, around 1.6 million ill people were burned here to curb the spread of the disease.
 That is not all; the remains of the dead bodies were also never cleared.
 It is assumed that even today, 50 percent of the land’s soil comprises the ashes of those who were burnt there.

 As the stories claim, the doctor later committed suicide by jumping from the bell tower.
 The tourists are prohibited from visiting the abandoned island.

 The castle is one of the oldest buildings in Cape Town, South Africa, and is reportedly haunted by the ghost of Lady Anne Barnard.
 She lived there as the first lady of the colony and hosted several notable personalities in the late eighteenth century.

 Visitors of the Castle of Good Hope have heard footsteps and voices that are supposed to be coming from a dungeon sans windows and corridors.
 It’s believed that prisoners were chained to the walls of the dungeon, which was then filled with water.